 The 2 – 5 Year Timeframe For Parenting

 Dilemma: For years, I thought the best solution was to forsake my career and focus on being a good father.
 This is one of the reasons why I waited so long before deciding to have kids.
 I felt I needed to save way more money than I realized because I was never going back to work.
 I regret having waited so long.

 Age five is when most kids start going to kindergarten.
 Once they’re in kindergarten, you no longer have to spend all day with them.
-Given you now only have to drop them off and pick them up, you’re welcome to go back to the salt mines.
+Given you now only have to drop them off and pick them up, you’re welcome to go back to work.

-If you feel five years is too long of a period to be out of the workforce, you only have to give up your career for two years because age two is usually the earliest kids can attend preschool.
+If you feel five years is too long of a period to be out of the workforce, then there’s another solution.
+You only have to give up your career for two years because age two is usually the earliest kids can attend preschool.